Joseph-Burke/TrainTrack/README.md

 NOTE: the data architecture is a bit of a mess right now.
 The table I have been given to mirror is not very good.
 Continue work for now, but I may need to return later to make adjustments.

+### feature/routes_and_actions
+1. Set up primary routes for the application.
+2. Create corresponding controller actions for these main routes.
+3. Add a sessions controller to handle log-ins.

 ## Project Ideas

 Anything that you can share with other people and group by some category.